 Cooking sessions and healthy eating courses have not only helped with practical skills such as budgeting, meal planning and food hygiene but also build stronger social relationships between survivors and support staff. “…thank you so much for the funding that fills our clients with so much joy and brings laughter and happiness to our kitchen!”
 Support worker

 Want to help survivors of modern slavery on their journey to an independent life?

 Donations and fundraisers provide essential funds to give survivors the tools they need.
 If you would like to hold a fundraiser or donate to our Survivors Support Fund, get in touch with our fundraising team.

 In 2018, 94-year-old Harry Read completed a skydive and raised more than £8000 for the Survivors Support Fund.
 It was the first time he had jumped from a plane since he parachuted into Normandy on D-Day, 74 years ago.

 Of the experience, Harry said: “It has surprised our western world that trafficking is so rife here.
 The Salvation Army’s programmes are imaginative, and they’re a real ministry to people.
 There’s tenderness, there’s graciousness, there’s godliness.
 It’s a wonderful project to support.”

-Criteria and application forms
+Criteria and application forms for the fund

-Individual application Form
+Individual Application Form